What Is a Tasting Note? A Simple Guide for Wine Beginners

 Do I smell fruit?

-Do I smell floral, herbal, or earthy notes?
+Do I notice floral, herbal, or earthy notes?

 Fruit: apple, lemon, cherry, blackberry